cjdavis417/Brunch-Louisville/README.md

         * Javascript for the accordian button is located in main.js line 1.
         * The google maps api uses javascript.
 The bulk of it can be found in main.js line 20
         * In restaurants.js I created an array of objects that holds information about the restaurants.
 The name, type (brunch or buffet), longitude and latitude, and its logo jpeg file.

     * Forms

+        * submitRestaurants.css is a form to submit new restaurants.
+It's just the layout right now.

     * Responsive Web Design

+       * The media queries are located in the breakpoints.css file.

     * JQuery-3.3.1

         The map sticks to the top of the screen with scrolling only in the media query on screens 659px and smaller.
 The code is located in main.js line 83.

     * Google Maps API

+        * The google maps api uses javascript.
+The bulk of it can be found in main.js line 20
+        * Features
+            * The map centers on Louisville
+            * On Mouseover, a label pops up and gives details about the location.
+            * On Click, the map zooms into the location.